 In 1955, the Continental Air Defense Command (CONAD) began tracking Santa’s yearly flight, a tradition that was adopted in 1958 by the North American Aerospace Defense Command, known as NORAD.
 With the use of radar and satellites, NORAD follows Santa’s progress as he delivers his Christmas present payload.
 According to NORAD, the satellites use infrared sensors to detect the bright red nose of one of Santa’s reindeer, known as Rudolph.

-Whether or not Santa Claus is real, his presence is felt around the world each Christmas, and his popularity only seems to grow every year.
+Whether Santa Claus is real, his presence is felt around the world each Christmas, and his popularity only seems to grow every year.
 He appears in movies, shopping centers, at Christmas parties, and, many believe, in chimneys everywhere, carrying his sack full of presents.

 |People who view this page may also like:|